arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-sense/tutorials/ble-device-to-device/ble-device-to-device.md

 Bluetooth® **1.0** was released around 1999, version **2.0** in 2004, version **2.1** in 2007, version **3.0** in 2009, version **4.0** in 2010, version **4.1** in 2013, version **4.2** in 2014, version **5.0** in 2016 and version **5.1** on 2019 (that's a lot of work!).

 If you look up the Bluetooth® 3.0 specification, you will find that this specification includes three working modes: BR, EDR, and HS (AMP).
 These three working modes are what people usually, for convenience, call **classic** Bluetooth®.
 In 2010, SIG merged with Wibree, a wireless technology developed by Nokia, Nordic Semiconductor, and other companies whose objective was to find a low-power wireless communication technology for electronics devices.
-SIG renamed Wibree as Bluetooth® Low Energy (also referred to as Bluetooth® LE or BLE).
-BLE was designed to reduce, significantly, the power consumption by reducing the amount of time that the Bluetooth® radio is on.
-Classic Bluetooth® and BLE are both included since the Bluetooth® 4.0 specification, but here's the thing: **Classic Bluetooth® and BLE work differently, and they are not compatible.**
+SIG renamed Wibree as Bluetooth® Low Energy.
+Bluetooth® Low Energy was designed to reduce, significantly, the power consumption by reducing the amount of time that the Bluetooth® radio is on.
+Classic Bluetooth® and Bluetooth® Low Energy are both included since the Bluetooth® 4.0 specification, but here's the thing: **Classic Bluetooth® and Bluetooth® Low Energy work differently, and they are not compatible.**

-Each mode, classic Bluetooth®, and BLE have different physical layer modulation and demodulation methods. **This means that classic Bluetooth® and BLE cannot work with each other**.
-Generally speaking, classic Bluetooth® is mainly used for audio applications (wireless headphones, for example) while BLE is more often seen in power-constrained applications (such as wearables and IoT devices, for example).
+Each mode, classic Bluetooth®, and Bluetooth® Low Energy have different physical layer modulation and demodulation methods. **This means that classic Bluetooth® and Bluetooth® Low Energy cannot work with each other**.
+Generally speaking, classic Bluetooth® is mainly used for audio applications (wireless headphones, for example) while Bluetooth® Low Energy is more often seen in power-constrained applications (such as wearables and IoT devices, for example).

-## How Does BLE Work?
+## How Does Bluetooth® Low Energy Work?

-To understand how does BLE works, we need to talk about the **roles** and **responsibilities** of two devices that are connected through Bluetooth®.
+To understand how does Bluetooth® Low Energy works, we need to talk about the **roles** and **responsibilities** of two devices that are connected through Bluetooth®.
 In any Bluetooth® connection, two roles that are being played: the **central** and **peripheral** roles.
 Devices with a central role are also call **servers** while devices with a peripheral role are also called **clients**.

 ![Central and peripheral roles in Bluetooth® applications.](assets/nano_ble_sense_t2_img01.png)